 One of the things I miss the most about Paris (aside from avant-guarde fashion styles and Laduree macaroons) is Charles de Gaulle airport.
 Hundreds of destinations are easily accessible from Paris via direct flights at very accessible prices.
-Boston Logan Airport is a whole different story… With few international direct flights, trips could span 24+ hours with lengthy layovers.
+Boston Logan Airport is a whole different story… With few international direct flights, trips could span 24+ hours with lengthy layovers (although for those of us obsessed with travel, these are sacrifices we are often willing to make!).

-So when I saw the first Emirates ads grace the streets of Boston, I knew this was about to change the game.
+Even so, when I saw the first Emirates ads grace the streets of Boston, I knew this was about to change the game.
 We snatched one of the first direct flights to Dubai at an amazing price and embarked on our first middle eastern adventure.
+We booked a long weekend but you could easily spend 7 days in Dubai and not be bored!

 1.Dubai is a paradise for photographers.